Aetna modified CPB 0986 for lisocabtagene maraleucel (Breyanzi), effective February 14, 2026. Here's what billing teams need to do.

 Adult B-Cell Lymphomas (Age 18+)

-Aetna considers Breyanzi medically necessary for adult B-cell lymphoma patients under three distinct clinical pathways:
+This is where most of your volume will fall.
+Aetna considers Breyanzi medically necessary for adult B-cell lymphomas in three distinct pathways:

-Pathway 1 — Two or more prior lines of systemic therapy with any of the following diagnoses:
+Pathway 1 — Two or more prior lines of systemic therapy.
+The member must have relapsed or refractory disease and one of these subtypes:

 Chronic Lymphocytic Leukemia (CLL) and Small Lymphocytic Lymphoma (SLL)